 - Tennis Racket: This consists of a string heating surface attached to the head of the frame for the purpose of hitting the ball.

-- Tennis Ball: This is a yellow or white colored spherical ball with a diameter of 2.5 and 2.625 inches to fly over the net and bounce on either side of the playing surface.
+- Tennis Ball: This is a yellow or white colored spherical ball with a diameter of 2.5 and 2.625 inches to fly over the net and bounces on either side of the playing surface.

 - Net: It is rectangular in shape with a height of 3 feet (0.914 m) at the center and divides the court into two equal parts.